Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 Setting the guess mode changes the objective of the game to guessing the name of the song, the artist, or both.

--   `/guessmode set song` only accepts song names as guesses
+-   `/guessmode set guessmode:song` only accepts song names as guesses
--   `/guessmode set artist` only accepts artist names as guesses
+-   `/guessmode set guessmode:artist` only accepts artist names as guesses
--   `/guessmode set both` accepts either the song or artist name
+-   `/guessmode set guessmode:both` accepts either the song or artist name
     -   A song guess will net you 1 point and an artist guess will net you 0.2 points

 ![guessmode](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/guessmode.png)